clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 		#.
 Enter the IP address of the Clear Linux host and the fully-qualified
 			VNC port number.

-			Here's a screenshot example which shows connecting to |CL| host 192.168.25.54 with a fully-qualified VNC port number 5902.
+			The following screenshot shows connecting to |CL| host 192.168.25.54 with a fully-qualified VNC port number 5902.

 	 		.. figure:: figures/vnc/vnc-2.png